Code-Institute-Submissions/eHand/docs/testing.md

     * When clicked the edit profile button takes the member to a page where they can enter/edit their profile data.

 * :hammer: TEST:    (My Commitments)
-    * Expect to be able to remove my commitment to a notice in my commitments page of my profile.
+    * Expect to be able to remove my commitment to a notice on my commitments page of my profile.
 * :clipboard: RESULT:
     * Yes the member can remove their commitment to a message from the profile - my commitments page.

 * :hammer: TEST:   (My Notices)
     * Expect to be able to remove a notice by deleting it in the My Notices page
 * :clipboard: RESULT:
-    * Yes a member can click the delete notice button in the my Notices page of their profile.
+    * Yes a member can click the delete notice button on my Notices page of their profile.
-    * This is only possible if nobdy has committed to the notice.
+    * This is only possible if nobody has yet committed to the notice.
-    * Any committed to notice may not be deleted until complete
+    * Any Notice that has been committed to, may not be deleted until complete

 * :hammer: TEST:   (My Notices)
     * Expect to be able to update a notice by in the My Notices page
 * :clipboard: RESULT:
-    * Yes a member can click the Update notice button in the my Notices page of their profile.
+    * Yes a member can click the Update notice button on my Notices page of their profile.
-    * This is only possible if nobdy has committed to the notice.
+    * This is only possible if nobody has committed to the notice.
-    * Any committed to notice may not be updated.
+    * Any Notice that has been committed to, may not be updated.

 * :hammer: TEST:   (Update profile form)
     * Expected that current information would be displayed inside the edit profile form